 From the perspective of the groups, the process is even more frustrating and demoralising because it is difficult to fill in the forms – the accessibility of the forms was called into question by both groups.
 The time it took to fill the forms in, the level of knowledge about the system required, and the patience to deal with the inaccessible language were all points of frustration for participants.
 As this was usually during the initial stages of the process, it profoundly shaped their experiences and emotions regarding claiming universal credit, usually for the worst.

 In addition, interactions with DWP and other staff were often fraught on issues of disability.
 Rather than viewed as a space for them to discuss their experiences, they were more often viewed as a ‘tick box’ which tried to, in some cases inappropriately, fit them into a certain prototype of disability.
 The participants identified this as stemming from a lack of awareness, or ignorance, about disability on the part of DWP staff.
-One participant, stated ‘a lot of these people who are checking off their tick boxes to see if you qualify or not don't understand what chronic illness is, don't understand what disability is and what the the range of disability is.’
+One participant stated, ‘a lot of these people who are checking off their tick boxes to see if you qualify or not don't understand what chronic illness is, don't understand what disability is and what the range of disability is.’
 That DWP staff were untrained, unaware, or unsympathetic was a widespread opinion among both groups.
 This caused friction, as disabled claimants had to advocate for themselves constantly to be awarded and receive the benefits they were entitled to.
 Those who have chronic illnesses, rather than mobility issues or loss of limbs, felt as if their experiences didn’t ‘fit’ with the narrative of disability constructed by the DWP and people at the job centre.
 This led to a great deal of frustration at the DWP trying to ‘force a square peg into a round hole’, and directly contributed to a worsening of both mental and physical health.

 For Participant 7, the way UC engaged with them was, they said, tantamount to ‘harassment’, which they found ‘terrifying’ because their chronic illness meant that they could not sustain full-time work.
 Although they had a job, it was part-time and they were still entitled to Universal Credit and their Adult Disability Payment.
 However, the way they were treated by various work coaches meant that they were initially too scared to claim ADP, despite having a strong claim.
 Across the groups, those who worked part-time often felt that they were pushed by the system into trying to get full-time work, despite having jobs.
 This reaffirms what was said earlier, where claimants felt that the way UC was designed was to get them ‘off benefits’, rather than understand that